DoctorKhan/Manual-Override-Book/docs/four-freedoms-framework.md

 ## Advanced Integration

 ### The Dynamic Wheel
-Eventually, you learn to adjust multiple freedoms simultaneously, like a skilled pilot managing multiple instruments.
+Eventually, you learn to adjust multiple freedoms simultaneously, like balancing multiple pencils at once—each requiring only the gentlest touch to maintain equilibrium.
 The goal isn't to eliminate all identification, conflict, doing, or effort—it's to have conscious choice about when and how much of each quality to engage.

 ### Signs of Mastery
 - You can shift between freedoms fluidly without effort